 All the major laundry brands like Gain, Snuggle, and Bounce make dryer sheets.
 You can buy them at any supermarket, warehouse club, or on Amazon.

 They may have slight variations in their chemical make-up, but the differences between dryer sheet brands are minimal.
 The primary differentiator between each option is fragrance.
 If you decide to go with dryer sheets, I’d recommend testing out a couple of brands to see if you like the scent before you buy in bulk.
 If you are hesitant to go with dryer sheets because of the potentially harmful chemicals, you can purchase fragrance-free dryer sheets like these (link to view Amazon).

 Dryer balls come in two varieties, plastic and wool.
 Both types of dryer balls are hypoallergenic, non-toxic, and safe for all kinds of clothing materials.
 They work the same way, but there are subtle differences worth mentioning.

 Plastic dryer balls usually have spikes like this:

 These spikes help by catching the folds of clothing and allowing the balls to create space.
 The ones I used are made by Whitmor and have over a thousand, mostly excellent reviews on Amazon.

 Some people swear by wool dryer balls, and I understand why.
 They are chemical-free, all-natural, and are heavier than plastic ones, which makes it easy for them to plow through clothing and create separation for air to flow.
 They have two main advantages over plastic dryer balls.
 First, they absorb moisture, which elevates the humidity levels in the dryer and prevents static.
 Second, you can spray them with essential oils to add a fragrance to your clothes without harsh chemicals.
-If you’re looking for social proof, these wool dryer balls made by Smart Sheep have over 15 thousand great reviews on Amazon.
+If you’re looking for social proof, these wool dryer balls made by Smart Sheep have thousands of great reviews on Amazon.

 If you’re on the fence about dryer sheets and dryer balls, your first step is to prioritize your goals.